7 local service business strategies for 2026 growth

 3. Build trust with online reviews and reputation management

-• Display reviews prominently on your website and profiles
+• Display reviews on your website and profiles

-Consistent, authentic reviews make your local service business the obvious choice.
+Consistent, authentic reviews make your local service business trustworthy.

 4. Create recurring revenue with service subscriptions and memberships